 Some foods naturally cause increased acid secretions.
 Those prone to acid reflux need to avoid these foods to prevent attacks of heartburn.
 These include:-

->

-> carbonated beverages - these are bad for reflux both due to the gases produced also due to the high caffeine contents
+- carbonated beverages - these are bad for reflux both due to the gases produced and due to the high caffeine contents

->

-> Meals should be healthy and balanced with plenty of fresh fruits, vegetables, water and fresh fish.
+Meals should be healthy and balanced with plenty of fresh fruits, vegetables, water and fresh fish.
 Obesity increases pressure within the abdomen.
 This can push the stomach contents up into the esophagus.
 At least 10% of weight loss may help in reduction of heartburn symptoms.
 All individuals with heartburn need to try and maintain normal body weight.

 After every meal at least a two to three hour break should be allowed before lying down.
 Lying down immediately after eating a heavy meal increases risk of reflux.
 Staying upright helps gravity work to keep the stomach juices from seeping back into the esophagus.

 On lying down, it is advisable to elevate the head a few inches above the rest of the body.
 Lying down flat presses the stomach onto the lower esophageal sphincter and this leads to acid reflux.
 If the head is higher than the stomach, the gravity can act to reduce this pressure.
 The elevation of the head end may be achieved by placing blocks or bricks under the legs of the bed at the head end or a wedge shaped pillow may be used under the head.